Emelia-Murney/QuartzDND/content/index.md

 These notes are a WIP! they might not have the most up to date knowledge, but I should be making session logs under #Session or you can see more information in the [[Session Schedule]].
 Just give me a quick @ on discord if I've forgotten to add something!
 I don't bite! (usually)
 ###  🪴 Info

 The campaign uses DND 5e with the 2014 ruleset - with plans to update to the 2024 rules for the campaign after this one.
-House rules can be found under the House rules folder in the Setting folder, or you can use the #HouseRule tag.
+House rules can be found in a list in [[House Rules]], or you can use the #HouseRule tag.

 You can find information about Party members in either [[The Party|The Party]] or under #Player. [[The Party]] also contains information about current quests the party is pursuing.